Menzies Aviation: History

 The company was founded by a bookseller, John Menzies, with his first shop in Princes Street, Edinburgh, in 1833.
 (Note: Menzies died at his townhouse, 3 Grosvenor Crescent in Edinburgh's West End, and was buried in Warriston Cemetery, on the north side of the city.)
 In 1941, the company's branch in Greenock was destroyed in the Greenock Blitz.

-In 1948 John Menzies opened their first bookstall at Turnhouse Airport in Edinburgh.
+In 1948, John Menzies opened their first bookstall at Turnhouse Airport in Edinburgh.
 Menzies bookshops and newsagents spread across the United Kingdom, often located at railway stations.
-The company acquired other operators such as Wyman & Sons in 1959.
+The company acquired other operators such as Wyman & Sons in 1959 and got listed on the London Stock Exchange in October 1962.

+In 1976, building on the company's expertise in distributing large quantities of newspapers, Air Menzies International (AMI) was established to provide wholesale Airfreight and Express services exclusively to forwarders, customs brokers, packaging and courier agents only.
 The first move into what would become Menzies core business began in 1987, with the acquisition of the Scan International Group and Cargosave handling companies.
+In 1993 Air Menzies International (AMI) was acquired.
 Its operation at Heathrow Airport began with the acquisition of Concorde Express Transport in 1995.

 In January 1998, the company closed its principal branch in Edinburgh, although the head office continued to occupy the building.
 The whole retail operation was sold to WHSmith in May 1998, to enable Menzies to concentrate on its distribution business.

+Following the acquisition of Ogden Aviation in 2000, Menzies Aviation entered the ground handling sector and expanded its international operations, in 2006, the company commenced cargo and ground handling services in Australia and the United States.
 In January 2007, the company merged its newspaper and magazine wholesale distribution businesses in Northern Ireland into a joint venture with Eason & Son, which became known as EM News Distribution; the company acquired the 50% it did not own in May 2017.

 On 31 January 2017, Menzies Aviation completed the acquisition of specialist aircraft fueller Aircraft Services International (ASIG) from BBA Aviation for US$202m.
 After a planned merger between the Menzies Distribution and the DX Group collapsed in August 2017, the company announced, in July 2018, that it had sold the distribution division to private equity company Endless, with the former owner retaining a 10% share in the business.

 On 27 March 2020, the company confirmed it had been badly affected by the COVID-19 pandemic and reduced its headcount by over 17,500.
 The number of flights Menzies handled globally fell by 60% during the second quarter 2020.